My report on the coroner’s findings

 “If it were accepted by the court that the various injuries and findings identified by Drs.
 Míguez and Klepp were accurate and reliable, then I am of the robust view that it would be entirely reasonable to accept the cause of death and associated comments in these reports and, in conjunction with the scene photographs, the manner of death is consistent with HOMICIDE.”

-Despite the significance of his conclusions, Dr Collins was not called to testify.
+Despite the significance of his conclusions, Dr Collins was “not called to testify” as we asked for by my barrister at a hearing in February 2023.
+The coroner then stated that he was happy to have an independent assessment of all the medical evidence at the time but changed his mind later.
 Instead, the Coroner relied solely on a peer review conducted by doctors from the Victorian Institute of Forensic Medicine.
 The family formally objected to this approach in correspondence to Mr Cain, expressing concern that the peer review was inherently biased because it was conducted exclusively by VIFM colleagues, without independent external scrutiny.
-Mr Cain responded that he was fully confident in the peer review being undertaken by other VIFM doctors!!!
+Mr Cain responded that he had full confident in the peer review being undertaken by other VIFM doctors!!!

 The exclusion of Dr Collins, together with other independent witnesses, prevented the family from presenting a coherent and fully integrated evidentiary case.
 This limitation obstructed the proper synthesis of pathological findings, crime scene photographs, and investigative material capable of supporting a determination of homicide.